Robert Harvey (footballer): State of Origin

 Harvey had a prolific State of Origin career.
-First playing for Victoria in 1991, against South Australia, scoring 2 goals.
-The following year, he was named in the best players against Western Australia and won the E. J. Whitten Medal against South Australia, scoring 1 goal in the match.
+He first played for Victoria in 1991, against South Australia, kicking two goals.
+The following year, he was named in the best players against Western Australia and won the E. J. Whitten Medal against South Australia, kicking one goal in the match.
 In 1993, he participated in the State of Origin Carnival, performing on the big stage in the Grand Final, again winning the E. J. Whitten Medal.
 He was selected in 1995 against South Australia.
-In 1996, he won the E. J. Whitten Medal for a record third time, against The Allies, he scored 1 goal.
+In 1996, he won the E. J. Whitten Medal for a record third time, against The Allies, kicking one goal.
 Harvey last played for Victoria in 1997, against South Australia, and was named in the best players.
-Today, Robert Harvey is still a big supporter of the Victorian State of Origin team.
+Today, Harvey is still a big supporter of the Victorian State of Origin team.